Celtics haven't spoken to Kanter about Tibet comments - ExBulletin

 Celtics haven’t spoken to Kanter about Tibet comments

-BOSTON (AP) Boston Celtics coach Ime Udoka said on Friday night he had not spoken to center Enes Kanter about the player’s criticism of the Chinese government which led to the games being canceled of the team on television.
+BOSTON (AP) Boston Celtics coach Ime Udoka said on Friday night he did not speak to center Enes Kanter about player criticism of the Chinese government that led to the teams’ games being removed from the TV there.

-We know it’s there, Udoka said ahead of the team’s home opener against the Toronto Raptors.
+We know it’s out there, Udoka said ahead of the teams’ home opener against the Toronto Raptors.
 He is very passionate about a lot of things and he has the freedom to say whatever he wants.
 It’s above my department.

 In a series of social media posts, Kanter proclaimed his support for Tibet’s independence and called Chinese President Xi Jinping a dictator.
 Kanter also wore shoes with the phrase Free Tibet on them during the New York Knicks game on Wednesday.